d3suu/chhname/README.md

 # chhname
-A simple C++ tool for changing hostname on linux\n Made for knowledge and fun, do whatever you want
+A simple C++ tool for changing hostname on linux

+Made for knowledge and fun, do whatever you want.